-Derivatives

-All derivative contracts are measured at fair value in accordance with IFRS by reference to market transactions or using valuation models incorporating market-based assumptions.
+Derivatives All derivative contracts are measured at fair value in accordance with IFRS by reference to market transactions or using valuation models incorporating market-based assumptions.
 There is no valuation difference between IFRS and Solvency II.

-D.5 ANY OTHER MATERIAL INFORMATION

-The Company declared a dividend payment of £119m for 2021 (2020: £98m), this was paid indirectly to Group prior to 31 December 2021.
-The impact of this dividend payment is already included in the EBS coverage ratio as at 31 December 2021.

-E. CAPITAL MANAGEMENT

-Particulars regarding an assessment of capital needs and regulatory capital requirements.

-E.1 ELIGIBLE CAPITAL

-E.1.1 DESCRIPTION OF THE CAPITAL MANAGEMENT POLICY AND PROCESS TO DETERMINE CAPITAL NEEDS FOR BUSINESS PLANNING, HOW CAPITAL IS MANAGED AND ANY MATERIAL CHANGES DURING THE REPORTING PERIOD.

-The Company Board has established risk appetite statements to set the objective for capital management.
+D.5 ANY OTHER MATERIAL INFORMATION The Company declared a dividend payment of £324m for 2022 (2021: £119m), this was paid indirectly to Group prior to 31 December 2022.
+The impact of this dividend payment is already included in the EBS coverage ratio as at 31 December 2022.
+E. CAPITAL MANAGEMENT Particulars regarding an assessment of capital needs and regulatory capital requirements.
+E.1 ELIGIBLE CAPITAL E.1.1 DESCRIPTION OF THE CAPITAL MANAGEMENT POLICY AND PROCESS TO DETERMINE CAPITAL NEEDS FOR BUSINESS PLANNING, HOW CAPITAL IS MANAGED AND ANY MATERIAL CHANGES DURING THE REPORTING PERIOD.
+The Board has established risk appetite statements to set the objective for capital management.
 The Company aims to maintain an appropriate buffer of capital resources over the minimum regulatory capital requirements.
 The Board sets a quantitative risk appetite for regulatory capital requirements and the Company monitors the capital resources relative to the risk appetite.

-The Board is responsible for setting Company strategy.
+The Board is responsible for setting the strategy.
 Each year the Company prepares a five-year business plan which incorporates capital planning and dividend projections, consistent with the Group's business plan, to forecast how the capital position is expected to develop over the business planning period and consider the impact of the strategy on the capital position.
 Performance against the capital plan is monitored on a regular basis and is used to inform decisions on the capital structure and dividend policy.

-E.1.2 ELIGIBLE CAPITAL

-Source: 2021 and 2020 L&G Re BSCR

-The Company has issued share capital, contributed surplus and retained earnings as its available capital.

-E.1.3 ELIGIBLE CAPITAL BY REGULATORY LIMITATIONS

-The Company has met all of its eligible capital requirements for both ECR and MSM.

-E.1.4 CONFIRMATION THAT ELIGIBLE CAPITAL IS SUBJECT TO TRANSITIONAL ARRANGEMENTS AS REQUIRED UNDER THE ELIGIBLE CAPITAL RULES

-Eligible capital has allowed for transitional arrangements as approved by the BMA.

-E.1.5 IDENTIFICATION OF ANY FACTORS AFFECTING ENCUMBRANCES AFFECTING THE AVAILABILITY AND TRANSFERABILITY OF CAPITAL TO MEET THE ECR

-Additional encumbered assets that are posted to reinsurance counterparties are governed by the reinsurance agreements in place.
+E.1.2 ELIGIBLE CAPITAL 2022 2021 £'000 £'000 Tier 1 2,557,225 2,606,201 Tier 2 191,432 287,833 Tier 3 - - Total 2,748,657 2,894,034 Source: 2022 and 2021 BSCR The Company's available capital consists of issued share capital, contributed surplus and retained earnings.
+E.1.3 ELIGIBLE CAPITAL BY REGULATORY LIMITATIONS The Company has met all of its eligible capital requirements for both ECR and MSM.
+E.1.4 CONFIRMATION THAT ELIGIBLE CAPITAL IS SUBJECT TO TRANSITIONAL ARRANGEMENTS AS REQUIRED UNDER THE ELIGIBLE CAPITAL RULES Eligible capital has allowed for transitional arrangements as approved by the BMA.
+E.1.5 IDENTIFICATION OF ANY FACTORS AFFECTING ENCUMBRANCES AFFECTING THE AVAILABILITY AND TRANSFERABILITY OF CAPITAL TO MEET THE ECR Additional encumbered assets that are posted to reinsurance counterparties are governed by the reinsurance agreements in place.
 The ability to transfer this capital is limited in accordance with the stated agreements.

-E.1.6 IDENTIFICATION OF ANCILLARY CAPITAL INSTRUMENTS THAT HAVE BEEN APPROVED BY THE AUTHORITY
+E.1.6 IDENTIFICATION OF ANCILLARY CAPITAL INSTRUMENTS THAT HAVE BEEN APPROVED BY THE AUTHORITY None.

 E.1.7 IDENTIFICATION OF DIFFERENCES IN SHAREHOLDER'S EQUITY AS STATED IN THE FINANCIAL STATEMENTS VERSUS AVAILABLE STATUTORY CAPITAL AND SURPLUS

 No differences are noted between the shareholder's equity as stated in the financial statements and the available statutory capital and surplus.

 E.2 REGULATORY CAPITAL REQUIREMENTS

 E.2.1 AMOUNT OF THE ECR AND MSM AT THE END OF THE REPORTING PERIOD

+2022 2021

+£'000 £'000

+Minimum Margin of Solvency 262,554 335,020

+Enhanced Capital Requirement 765,852 871,850

+Enhanced Capital Requirement Ratio 359% 332%

+Source: 2022 and 2021 BSCR

+E.2.2 IDENTIFICATION OF ANY NON-COMPLIANCE WITH THE MSM AND THE ECR

+None.

+E.2.3 DESCRIPTION OF THE AMOUNT AND CIRCUMSTANCES SURROUNDING THE NON-COMPLIANCE, THE REMEDIAL MEASURES TAKEN AND THEIR EFFECTIVENESS None.

+E.2.4 WHERE THE NON-COMPLIANCE HAS NOT BEEN RESOLVED, DESCRIPTION OF THE AMOUNT OF THE NON-COMPLIANCE AT THE END OF THE REPORTING PERIOD None.